ejentoai/Quickstart-Template/README.md

 ### API Requirements

 - Refer the [Documentation](https://docshub.ejento.ai/tutorials/apikeys) to retreive your Base URL, API Key, Access Token and Agent Id from Ejento AI
 - **Ejento API Access**: Valid Ejento API credentials are required.
-The credentials required depend on whether authentication is enabled:
+The credentials required depend on whether authentication is enabled or disabled:
   ## 1. Authentication Enabled
   - The Access Token will be issued automatically after successful user authentication.
   - During configuration, the user only needs: